caranha/ExperimentDesignCS/UsefulLinks.md

 ## Online Materials
 - [Understanding Science](https://undsci.berkeley.edu/article/intro_01).
 This website holds a discussion of science as an interactive process closely tied with society.

+- [Design and Analysis of Experiments](https://github.com/fcampelo/Design-and-Analysis-of-Experiments).
+Lecture notes by Felipe Campelo, sister course to this one.

 ## Academic Materials

 ## Others